rossiniluca/Mnemet/_pages/publications.md

 * Gioia, V. and Pappadà, R. (2025). ["Joint Modelling of Particulates: An Application to Urban Areas in Friuli Venezia Giulia, Italy"](https://link.springer.com/chapter/10.1007/978-3-031-95995-0_54).
 In: di Bella, E., et al. Statistics for Innovation III.
 SIS 2025.
 Italian Statistical Society Series on Advances in Statistics.
 Springer, Cham.
 ISBN: 978-3-031-95995-0.

-* Benevento, A., Durante, F. and Pappadà R. (2025). ["Semi-supervised time-series clustering using Gaussian copulas"].
+* Benevento, A., Durante, F. and Pappadà R. (2025). ["Semi-supervised time-series clustering using Gaussian copulas"]().
 In Book of Proceedings: Statistical Methods for Data Analysis and Decision Sciences (SDS 2025), Springer Nature Switzerland

 Working papers:
 ======
-* Benevento, A., Durante, F. and Pappadà R. (2025). ["Comonotonic-based Time Series Clustering with constraints: a review and a conceptual framework"] (Under Review)
+* Benevento, A., Durante, F. and Pappadà R. (2025). ["Comonotonic-based Time Series Clustering with constraints: a review and a conceptual framework"]() (Under Review)

 * Ravazzolo, F., Rossini, L. and Viselli, A. (2025) - ["Modeling European Electricity Market Integration during turbulent times"](https://arxiv.org/abs/2506.23289). _arXiv:2506.23289_ (Submitted)